WHAT IS IT LIKE TO HAVE SOCIAL ANXIETY?

 Social anxiety is feeling super sensitive to either real or imagined criticism.
 What underlies this feeling is an exquisite sensitivity to the feeling of embarrassment.
 If feeling judged or criticized often trashes your whole day, there is help.
 If you look back on conversations, and just keep rehashing what went wrong, there is help.

 Sometimes the physical part of social anxiety makes you feel sick.
 A racing heart, shaking hands, dry mouth or blushing–yuk.
 Do you frequently self-compare to see how you stack up?
 Does a casually tossed off opinion destroy your day?
 Or maybe you worry days or weeks before a dreaded presentation, exam, or social engagement.
-It is a painful way to live.
+It is very painful to live life through constantly seeking the approval of others.
+The shame involved can be crippling.

 SELF MEDICATING WITH ALCOHOL